Artur Avahimyan

-Artur Samvelovych Avahimyan (Артур Самвелович Авагімян; born 16 January 1997) is a Ukrainian professional footballer who plays as a midfielder for Ukrainian Premier League side LNZ Cherkasy.
+Artur Samvelovych Avahimyan (Артур Самвелович Авагімян; born 16 January 1997) is a Ukrainian professional footballer who plays as a midfielder for Ukrainian club Chornomorets Odesa.

 Career

 Avahimyan is of Armenian descent.
 He is a product of the FC Mariupol and FC Shakhtar youth sportive schools.

 In February 2017 he went on loan for the Ukrainian First League club FC Illichivets Mariupol.
 His career continued, when he finished on loan playing and signed in June 2017 a 2 years deal with FC Mariupol (former FC Illichivets), that was promoted to the Ukrainian Premier League.
+On 3 February 2020, Avahimyan joined Chornomorets Odesa.

 He spend the last of 2022-2023 season on loan at FC Chornomorets Odesa from Oleksandriya, and in August 2023 he moved back to FC Chornomorets Odesa on a loan-deal for the 2023-24 season.

 On 20 August 2024, Avahimyan joined Ukrainian Premier League side LNZ Cherkasy.

+On 29 January 2026, he left LNZ Cherkasy and for the fourth time in his career joined Chornomorets Odesa.
+As a player for Chornomorets in the 2025–26 season, he made his official debut against UCSA Tarasivka on 21 March 2026.